RAG Data Retrieval and Re-Ranking with BM25Plus

 What You Built

-In this lesson you built a hybrid retrieval pipeline:
+In this blog, we built a hybrid retrieval pipeline:

-• Structured filtersextract_filters turns a query into a validated ChunkMetadata object for ChromaDB filtering
+• Structured filters: extract_filters turns a query into a validated ChunkMetadata object for ChromaDB

-• SEC keywordsgenerate_ranking_keywords returns exactly five domain-specific terms for content filtering and ranking
+• SEC keywords: generate_ranking_keywords returns exactly five domain terms for filtering and ranking

-• BM25Plus re-rankingrank_documents_by_keywords scores heading + content chunks to surface the most relevant pages
+• BM25Plus re-ranking: rank_documents_by_keywords scores heading and content chunks to find the most relevant pages

-This funnel — filter, search wide, then re-rank — is what makes the agentic patterns in the rest of the series accurate.
+This funnel (filter, search wide, then re-rank) is what makes the agentic patterns in the rest of the series accurate.
+This is how hybrid retrieval works.

 Found this useful?
 Keep building with me.